#doitanyway, #freedom, #opportunity, #teens, #whiplash, Find A Way, sunshine & rainbows, Trauma

 A time when people laughed instead of being offended about everything.

 How can we get back to this?
 Where we laughed and celebrated our differences?
+When we could joke and laugh about our stereotypes.

 How can we move forward from today and stop being so divided?
 In the end, we are all equal human beings, aren’t we?